tunggsten/Yeentooth-Engine/README.md

 ## **Planned features**

- * Graphical User Interface
+ * ~~Graphical User Interface~~

-At the moment you have to instantiate and manage everything in your scene through code, but I'm working on a scene management interface which should make producing your game as easy as possible
+~~At the moment you have to instantiate and manage everything in your scene through code, but I'm working on a scene management interface which should make producing your game as easy as possible~~
+I've scrapped this because it was taking too long and I wasn't enjoying making it, so I'm going to make a simple command line interface for the editor functions instead.
+You'll still have a viewport and you'll be able to see the changes you make.

  * Abstract script attachments